onecommons/unfurl/docs/expressions.rst

 replace       String Invalidate.
 Defaults to "" (remove the characters). start         Allowed characters for the first character.
 Regex character ranges and character classes.
 Defaults to "a-zA-Z" start_prepend If the start character is invalid, prepend with this string (Default: "x") end           Allowed trailing characters.
 Regex character ranges and character classes.
-Invalid characters are removed.
-Defaults to "\w" (equivalent to ``a-zA-Z0-9_``) max           Maximum length of label (Default: 63 (the maximum for a DNS name)) case          Case for label, one of "lower", "upper", "any" (no conversion) (Default: "any") sep           Separator to use when concatenating a list.
+Invalid characters are removed if set. max           Maximum length of label (Default: 63 (the maximum for a DNS name)) case          Case for label, one of "lower", "upper", "any" (no conversion) (Default: "any") sep           Separator to use when concatenating a list.
 (Default: "")